 - There are revelations from God outside of the 66 books of the Holy Bible.

 Some churches aim to entertain, offer emotional experiences, or are filled with repetitive, mechanical liturgy.
-Find a church that places preaching the truth from God’s Word above all else.
+Avoid a church where the clergy drives luxury cars or flies in private aircraft.
+Avoid human religion and find a church that prioritizes preaching the truth from God’s Word above everything else.